NHQ/jsynth/README.md

 // later, channel.stop()

 ```
 For more advanced use, pass an audioContext as the first argument.
-You then use the same audio context to connect and use other webaudio functions, or other HTML5 Web Audio API nodes.
+You then use the same audio context to connect and use other webaudio nodes/functions, or other HTML5 Web Audio API nodes.
 This module just returns a wrapped up javascript node, which you can connect to other nodes, or, to the final audioContext.destination:

 ```js
 var webaudio = require('webaudio')